Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 I used the free online formatter to format all of my HTML code to keep it tidy and improve readability.

+## Testing

+### User story tests

+### Project Stakeholder

+The creator of this project would want the platform to provide not only an inviting environment where users can easily obtain detailed information about the club, but also gain access to a range of services such as to buy tickets, visit the shop and bring new fans to the club.
+This was accomplished through a carefully thought out design process which the main goal was to provide an excellent standard of user experience.

+Making the website easy to navigate through was a main priority, which was achieved through a number of features such as the navigation bar, menu items, dropdown menu’s, pagination and buttons.
+The colours and typography were carefully selected to ensure the website draws in its users attention and makes them want to continue through the site.
+It was also crucial to make sure that each part of the website was not overcrowded which improves readability and doesn’t confuse users.